Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 These buttons will take the user to external booking pages, one for each package.
 They worked as they should when we tested.

+### The contact form

+I put required on all the fields and the consent checkbox.
+Everything works as it should and if something is missing there will come a little pop up message.

 ### Footer links

 There is a navigation menu, a contact menu and links to social media.
 When tested, they worked fine.